dev-danka/blog/content/posts/como-dar-una-buena-presentacion.md

 I have decided to write this guide to assist my readers who aspire to be conference speakers.
 I hope it will help you prepare for your first presentation or improve your talks further.

+> [!NOTE]
-> [!TIP] This article turned out much longer than I initially thought.
+> This article turned out much longer than I initially thought.
 > You can jump directly to the part that interests you the most:
 > - Benefits of speaking at a conference
 > - Why should you take advice from me?